wang-q/genomes/Bacteria.md

         AND family_id IN ($FAMILY)
         AND species NOT LIKE '% sp.%'
         AND organism_name NOT LIKE '% sp.%'
-        AND refseq_category IN ('reference genome', 'representative genome') AND assembly_level IN ('Complete Genome', 'Chromosome')
     " |
     sqlite3 -tabs ~/.nwr/ar_refseq.sqlite |
     grep -v -i "symbiont " |